surikova/bp-task/README.md

 - Tests are run on the command line using `npm test`

 - Tests are run against http://app.baupal.de/ as the default.
-If there is a need to change the host, type a new baseUrl before the test command, like this:
+If there is a need to change the host, set the baseUrl using environmental variable.
+For example:
 ```CYPRESS_BASE_URL=https://staging.app.com npm test```

 - Tests can be configured to run various browser and OS combinations against a testing service SauceLabs.
 I've included